Prioritising time is crucial to achieve results

 Prioritise time for the right target group

-Here are some thoughts how to think regarding prioritising time depending on if you work with incoming requests or work with more proactive outbound sales.
+Here are some thoughts on how to think regarding prioritising time depending on if you work with incoming requests or work with more proactive outbound sales.

-However it might not be the right strategy to get the most efficient way to your target.
+However, it might not be the right strategy to get the most efficient way to your target.
 To check the incoming requests towards the given target customer profile and only reply to them is a matter of long term efficiency.

 You should only sell to those customers to get the most efficient sales and best possible hit rates.